Beyond Linearity and Time-Homogeneity: Relational Hyper Event Models with Time-Varying Non-Linear Effects: Introduction

 An increasing number of studies have focused on describing temporal hypergraphs using temporal motifs and relative counts \citep{paranjape2017motifs, wang2020efficient, lee2023temporal}.
 However, such approaches do not model the dynamics of how hyperedges emerge.
 Some progress has been made in detecting changes in the dynamics of temporal hypergraphs driven by specific factors \citep{Zou2017Modeling}.
-Notably, \citet{benson2018sequences} propose a generative stochastic model that predicts and explains the occurrence of sets of entities --- interpretable as hyperevents --- based on previously observed subsets.
+Notably, \citet{benson2018sequences} propose a generative stochastic model that predicts and explains the occurrence of sets of entities -- interpretable as hyperevents -- based on previously observed subsets.
 This growing interest in modeling complex, time-stamped group interactions has led to the extension of traditional \textit{Relational Event Models} (REMs), which primarily focus on sequences of events involving a sender and a receiver \citep{butts2008relational, bianchi2024relational}, into the hypergraph domain. \textit{Relational Hyper Event Models} (RHEMs) aim to capture the complex dynamics of polyadic events, conceived as interactions involving multiple participants simultaneously \citep{lerner2021dynamic, lerner2023relational}.
-Going beyond the initial proposal by \citet{perry2013point} for modeling \textit{multi-cast interactions} , RHEMs provide a comprehensive framework for understanding the dynamics of social-relational hyper-event processes.
-Related intensity processes are modeled as functions of higher-order covariates \citep{lerner2023relational}.
-Recent RHEM formulations allow for the analysis of dependencies among nodes across different network modes, accommodating entities with inherently distinct characteristics --- such as authors (scientists) and references (scientific papers) within a publication network \citep{lerner2024relational}.
-The computational efficiency in calculating hyperedge covariates, enabled by the open-source software \texttt{eventnet} \citep{lerner2020reliability, lerner2023relational}, makes RHEMs a practical tool in social network analysis.
-This facilitates the investigation of dynamic network effects --- such as preferential attachment, (partial) repetition, and triadic closure --- that may hold theoretical or empirical significance.
+Going beyond the initial proposal by \citet{perry2013point} for modeling \textit{multi-cast interactions} , RHEMs provide a comprehensive framework for understanding the dynamics of social-relational hyper-event processes. {This modeling approach allows us to address several important empirical questions.
+Consider co-offending, which can be treated as a relational hyper-event because it involves multiple individuals.
+Relational hyper-event models can explain co-offending dynamics as a function of the age and sex of the individuals involved, homophily with respect to these characteristics, and prior solo offending activity \citep{bright2024examining}.
+The same idea extends naturally to other social phenomena discussed at the beginning of this introduction.
+For example: How do reciprocity and transitive closure influence email exchanges?
+How does transaction amount or country of the beneficiary account influence the rate of bank transfers?
+Such questions can be addressed by modeling the intensity of the corresponding social processes as a function of observed covariates.}